-Sleep medicine and treatment of snoring
+Sleep Medicine and Treatment of Snoring

 Snoring is a mild sleeping disorder which can be more stressful for the partners than the patients themselves.
 Snoring is no danger to the health but can be a first sign of a potentially harmful sleeping disorder.

 There are many different forms of serious breathing disorders while sleeping.
 Dental medicine can provide assistance with obstructive sleep apnea.
-6% of the adult population suffer from this sleeping disorder which is one of the most common ones.
+6% of the adult population suffers from this sleeping disorder which is one of the most common ones.

 Obstructive sleep apnea is associated with an obstruction of the upper airway.
 While sleeping, the muscles tone relaxes and the tongue drops back what plugs the already constricted airway.
 Having tried to take a breath unavailingly, patients wake up whereby sleep can be interrupted many times a night.
 The consequences are sleepiness during the day together with decreased performance and increased accident risk due to microsleep.
 Apart from that, obstructive sleep apnea may cause other serious health problems.

 There are various types of protrusion appliances, but their principle of action is always the same.

 In Germany, the IST-appliance after Hinz and the TAP-splint after Thornton are the most common ones.
-Both of these appliances are offered in my office.
+Both of these appliances are offered in my offices.
 Usually, you get used to wearing the appliances in no time.
-In most cases, the snoring can reduced as far as it allows partners to share a room at night.
+In most cases, the snoring can be reduced as far as it allows partners to share a room at night.
 Good results can be achieved with mild cases, while medium-severe cases can be treated with satisfactory results.
-One of the disadvantages of protrusion appliances is that they are changing the bite slowly and can cause disturbance of the bite when used for many years.
-For this reason, they are not suitable if many teeth are missing or the dentition is damaged by periodontitis.
+If patients absolutely cannot come to terms with the cPAP mask at night, a dental protrusion appliance is better than no treatment, even in severe cases.

-The cost for a protrusion appliance is about 800€.
+The cost for a protrusion appliance is about 1000€.
 The coverage by third parties, especially public health insurances, must be verified on an individual basis.